 - Restarting the MID Server is one way to force it to attempt to reconnect the AMB Channel.
 That may be all that needs doing if the cause was a temporary network issue that is now resolved.

-- If you simply cannot get the AMB Channel working, you can turn it off, and the pre-Helsinki behaviour will be used, by setting the MID Server Parameter:
+- If you simply cannot get the AMB Channel working, you can turn it off, and the pre-Helsinki behavior will be used.
+With this MID Server Parameter set, the poll time will be 5s by default, and no attempt will be made to create an AMB connection.

 Helsinki and later, which is when the AMB Channel was implemented, and the default fallback Polling time was set at 40s.